weyoume/wenode/README.md

 # Whitepaper

-You can read the Ezira Whitepaper at [Ezira.io/ezira.pdf](https://ezira.io/whitepaper.pdf).
+You can read the WeYouMe Whitepaper at [WeYouMe.io/whitepaper.pdf](https://WeYouMe.io/whitepaper.pdf).

 # Quickstart